AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 product-area: resource-management
 navigation-topic: resource-management-overview
 title: Migrate from Legacy Resource Estimates to Resource Budgeting
 description: Currently, you can manage the allocation of your resources on a project in two separate sections of the Business Case.
-The sections are independent from one another:
+The sections are independent from one another - EDIT ME.
 hidefromtoc: true
 ---